hun-nemethpeter/cpp-reflector-mini/Proposal.md

 Some basic rules:
  * you have to use the `{ ... }` syntax after `$for`, `$if`, `$switch`, `$while` directives
  * you can create `meta::id_name` (in member, variable or parameter declaration context)
- * you can't create `meta::type_name` only compiler able to generate it. // TODO: what about class declaration?
+ * you can't create `meta::type_name` only compiler able to generate it.
  * `$define` define a named generator.
 Can be used later with the `$name` syntax, where name is the defined name.
  * `$use` can be attached to a template or can be scoped with `{ ... }`